 On the other hand, Gramma O was very thankful for Rueben and Rachel.
 She loved them

-ce Grandpa Oliver had passed away shortly after the twins came to live with them.
+both very much and worried about what would happen to them if something happened to her.
+She was very old and was trying hard to provide for Rueben and Rachel, but was having a hard time since Grandpa Oliver had passed away shortly after the twins came to live with them.
 Gramma O was truly thankful that the little old cabin belonged to her.
 The children were thankful that they had Gramma O and her small home to live in.
 They tried to help her as much as they could.

 Well...the twins took Twiglet into the little old cabin and told Gramma O how they had come upon the little itty, bitty Christmas tree.
-Gramma O rejoiced with them and said that the white top-notch was a good sign and that they must try to de
+Gramma O rejoiced with them and said that the white top-notch was a good sign and that they must try to decorate the little Christmas tree!

 Gramma O popped popcorn and used the twine she had saved from the old flour sacks that she bought from Jacob’s Mercantile.
 While Gramma O was popping the corn to make popcorn rope, Rueben and Rachel took Brown Sugar and the sleigh back into the fields behind the cabin to gather holly leaves and berries, pine boughs and pinecones, and mistletoe.
 They filled the sleigh as they shouted and sang because great was their excitement in having a tree for Christmas this year!